cmking1997/othello/README.md

 Lastly I setup esLint as I realized I didn't have the extension on my VSCode and corrected the errors it called out.

+I tested that it works on both Windows and Linux (have not tested macOS).
+As well as 1440p & 1080p screen sizes at default browser settings for Edge, Firefox, Chrome, and Opera.

 ## Some Ideas I didn't Fully Realize

 The AI could be improved, as it is currently fairly simplistic.
 I'm also not really a fan of having a while(true) loop anywhere in the code but for this implementation I think it's fine for now, would be the first thing I'd update going forward.